 These style and subject matter choices are personal preferences as to the way the artist enjoys rug hooking and uses it as an expression of her creative vision.

 The ultimate look of the piece is dictated by: the tension in the loops; consistency or randomness in the arrangement and height of the loops; color and design choices; and the artist’s projection of the function of the piece, such as to create is as a rug, a wall hanging, or a piece of sculptural art.

 Here are some examples on a continuum from contemporary styles to more primitive styles.

 Contemporary artist, Liz Albert Fay, as exhibited at the Brookfield Craft Center, Brookfield, CT has used rug hooking as a way to incorporate a textural colorful element juxtaposed against the natural brashness of a piece of a tree trunk.

-Her choice is to use the technique of loops through a backing as a component of an avant-garde, contemporary piece of American fine craft.
+Her choice is to use the technique of looping the wool strips through a backing as one medium in a multi-media creation of an avant-garde, contemporary piece of American fine craft.

 “Rug hooking can be compared to where the art quilt movement was about 20 years ago,” says Fay, as quoted in a blog post in American Craft Magazine.